Masa331/it_sorts/README.md

   end
 ```

 And there is `.asc` alias to `.ascending` and `.desc` to `.descending`.
-Also if you include ItSorts::Sorters in your class you don't have to write `ItSorts` before sorters methods:
+Also if you include ItSorts::Sorters in your class you don't have to write `ItSorts` before sorter methods:
 ```ruby
 require 'it_sorts'